mohitks77/linkVault-backend/readme.md

   - `404` — paste not found
   - `500` — storage or DB delete failure

+## Design Decisions

+- User has to create an account for uploding / sharing files.
+- A file once uploaded can only be deleted by the user who uploaded it.
+- File can only be viewed by another user if the file is active / if the view count < max_view count.
+- For file naming convention, text is saved as paste.txt in DB, while the pdf files have their original name.

+## Limitations

+- All the routes are public (major security flaw).
+- Only pdf files can be uploaded right now.
+Support can be extended for word, excel etc.
+- S3 bucket of supabase and Database is kept public to avoid authentication issues.
+It should be handled for better security.

 ## Operational notes & behavior details

 - Storage: files are uploaded to the Supabase storage bucket named `pastes` at path `uploads/{slug}-{originalname}`.